KROT47/obj-transmute/readme.md

         e: {
             from: 'a1',             // originProp
             default: 'Bye world!',  // working only when get() returns undefined
+            descriptor: { enumerable: false }, // result.e will be nonenumerable
             get: function ( a1, obj, originProp, prop ) {
                 // arguments:
                 // a1 = obj[ originProp ] = obj.a1 = undefined